Phone 907-563-2146

 in the Region 1-800-478-5614

-Working in partnership.
+Working in

 Contact Us

-How Aleutian Housing Authority was Created
+How Aleutian Housing Authority Was Created

 The creation of Alaska Native Regional Housing Authorities was authorized by Alaska statute in July, 1971.
 (See AS 18.55.995-18.55.998.)
 Fourteen (14) housing authorities were authorized to be organized, primarily along the lines of the ANCSA corporation regional boundaries.
 The regional Native non-profit organizations were granted authority to form the new entities and establish each of the respective board of commissioners which govern each housing authority.
 Other than appointing commissioners, the regional non-profits do not play a role in the actual operations of the housing authorities.
 Such operations are governed by the board of commissioners who operate under independent bylaws.